SimeonOA/FogROS2_bootcamp/README.md

 ## Setup AWS account

-Before starting, you have an AWS account.
+Before starting, you need to have an AWS account.
 If you do not have one already, you can [create an AWS account](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html).
 Note: this will require that you provide a credit card.
 However, we will keep within the free-tier usage where possible.
 If part of a formal session, you may be provided AWS credits as part of the session.

 ## Create API credentials